bobgreenshields/rivers-of-blood/5e/powers/Animate Shadow.md

 |:---:|:---:|:---:|:---:|:---:|
 | `=this.range` | `=this.area` | `=this.duration` | `=this.save` | `=this.concentration` |

-The target's shadow comes to life and starts to strangle them.
-Auto 1d6 of bludgeoning damage each round.
+The target's shadow comes to life and starts to strangle them.  *Auto 1d6* of bludgeoning damage each round.

-If the target uses both hands they can grapple the shadow inflicting 1 point of damage and removing any damage to themselves.
+If the target uses both hands they can grapple the shadow inflicting 1 point of damage and preventing any damage to themselves.

 Radiant and Silvered/Magical Bludgeoning, Piercing and Slashing do normal damage any other type does just 1 point per hit/spell.